Golden Globes fashion: Stars return for soggy carpet

 Niecy Nash-Betts wore a lovely deep purple gown with chunky sparkle, paired with a large-shouldered overcoat.
 Both were done by Dolce & Gabbana.

 There was a healthy showing of golds, too, including an adorable 19-year-old Bailey Bass from “Avatar: The Way of Water” in a long look with a delicate pattern.

 Michelle Williams wore an ethereal, ivory one-shoulder look trimmed in gold.
 Her ruffly look included a high-side slit.

-With exceptions like Domingo, jewels were kept to a minimum.
+The women kept their jewels to a minimum.

 THE COLOR